 The portion cost for each menu item is determined by examining the recipe and costs for each ingredient.
-Figure 1.8 illustrates the costing process for a menu item.
-The form provides this information:
+Figure 1-8 illustrates the costing process for a menu item.
+The form provides the following information:

-- ☐ List of all food ingredients
+- □ A list of all food ingredients

-- ☐ Portion size of each ingredient
+- □ The portion size of each ingredient

-- ☐ Cost of each ingredient
+- □ The cost of each ingredient

-- ☐ Total portion cost
+- □ The total portion cost

-If the menu price includes the meat, vegetable, dessert, and beverage, then the example would necessarily include a complete list of all foods that are a part of this meal.
+If the menu price includes the meat, vegetable, dessert, and beverage, then the above example would necessarily include a complete list of all foods that are a part of this meal.
 A small amount (\$.05) might be added to cover the cost of seasonings and other condiments.

-The two traditional methods for determining the selling price for menu items are (1) to divide the portion cost by a set percentage (the desired food cost percentage for the operation) and (2) to add a set dollar amount to the cost.
+The two traditional methods for determining the selling price for menu items are (a) to divide the portion cost by a set percentage (the desired food cost percentage for the operation), and (b) to add a set dollar amount to the cost.
 Using the first pricing approach, a manager who seeks to have a 32 percent food cost percentage would divide the food cost of a menu item by the desired percentage.
-For example, a food cost for a ham sandwich of \$1.40 would be divided by 0.32, and the selling price would be \$4.38.
+For example, a food cost for a ham sandwich of \$.72 would be divided by .32, and the selling price would be \$2.25.
 Using the second approach, the manager would add a fixed amount to the cost of each menu item.
-Adding \$3 to the cost of the ham sandwich would result in a selling price of \$4.40.
+Adding \$2 to the cost of the ham sandwich would result in a selling price of \$2.72.

 A third approach to setting prices involves looking not at each item but at the menu and menu mix (the quantity sold of each menu item) as a whole.
-The goal of this approach is to set prices so that the contribution
+The goal of this approach is to set prices so that the contribution margin (the amount of revenue remaining when the cost of sales has been subtracted from revenue) is sufficient to pay all expected fixed expenses and satisfy the owner's expectations for a return on investment.